traas-stack/community/README.md

 - [Conferences & Meetups](#conferences--meetups)

 ## Projects

-* [CeresDB](https://github.com/TRaaSStack/CeresDB)  It is a time series database product based on the OceanBase distributed storage engine base.
-It is used to manage and store time series data, providing high-performance reading and writing, low-cost storage, and rich multi-dimensional query and analysis capabilities.
+* [CeresDB](https://github.com/CeresDB/ceresdb)  CeresDB is a cloud-native time-series database that aims to handle both time-series and analytic workloads efficiently.
+* [HoloInsight](https://github.com/traas-stack/holoinsight) HoloInsight is a cloud-native observability platform with a special focus on real-time log analysis and AI integration.
-* [Pyraformer](https://github.com/TRaaSStack/Pyraformer) Low-complexity Pyramidal Attention for Long-range Time Series Modeling and Forecasting This is the Pytorch implementation of Pyraformer (Pyramidal Attention based Transformer) in the ICLR paper
+* [Pyraformer](https://github.com/traas-stack/pyraformer) Low-complexity Pyramidal Attention for Long-range Time Series Modeling and Forecasting This is the Pytorch implementation of Pyraformer (Pyramidal Attention based Transformer) in the ICLR paper

 ## Papers